plfa/plfa.github.io/README.md

 ### Install the Haskell Tool Stack
 Agda is written in Haskell, so to install it we’ll need the *Haskell Tool Stack*, or *Stack* for short.
 Stack is a program for managing different Haskell compilers and packages:

-- *On UNIX and macOS.* Your package manager has a package for Stack, that’s probably your easiest option.
+- *On UNIX and macOS.* If your package manager has a package for Stack, that’s probably your easiest option.
 For instance, Homebrew on macOS  and APT on Debian offer the “haskell-stack” package.
 Otherwise, you can follow the instructions on [the Stack website][haskell-stack].
-Usually, Stack installs binaries at “~/.local/bin”.
-Please ensure this is on your PATH, by including the following in your shell configuration, e.g., in `~/.bash_profile`:
+Usually, Stack installs binaries at “HOME/.local/bin”.
+Please ensure this is on your PATH, by including the following in your shell configuration, e.g., in `HOME/.bash_profile`:
   ```bash
   export PATH="${HOME}/.local/bin:${PATH}"
   ```